Quick Start | Dataiku for AI collaboration#

 1. Click once on the job_postings dataset to select it.

-2. Click to open the Details icon.
-Details icon to learn more about this item.
+2. Click the Details icon.
+Details icon in the right panel to review its metadata.

 3. Click on the Schema tab underneath to see its columns.

-5. Review the recipes that transform job_postings to test_scored beginning with the Prepare recipe at the start of the pipeline.
+5. Beginning with the Prepare recipe at the start of the pipeline, review the recipes that transform the job_postings dataset at the beginning to the test_scored dataset at the end.
 Click once to select each one, and review the Details tabs to help determine what they do.

 Dataiku screenshot of the details tab of an item in the Flow.